hpcleuven/VscDocumentation/source/compute/software/installing_software/vsc_rproject.rst

    $ printf "R/4.4.1-gfbf-2023b\nR-bundle-CRAN/2024.06-foss-2023b\n" > $VSC_DATA/modules.txt

 .. note::

-   When you specify a modules file, it should always contain the R module.
+   A *modules file* should always contain a software module for R.

 To create a new RStudio Project and vsc-Rproject environment using this modules file, run the following command: